DSpace/RestContract/README.md

 * `401 Unauthorized` (Unauthenticated) - if the request requires a logged-in user
 * `403 Forbidden` - if the requester doesn't have enough privilege to execute the request
 * `404 Not Found` - if the requested entity or collection doesn't exist
-* `405 Method Not Allowed` - if the method is not implemented or a DELETE method is called on a non-optional association
+* `405 Method Not Allowed` - if the method is not implemented, or a DELETE method is called on a non-optional association
 * `422 Unprocessable Entity` - if the request is well-formed, but is invalid based on the given data.
 For example, if you attempt to create a resource under a non-existent parent resource, or attempt to update a read-only (non-editable) field.

 ## Pagination